techmely/hoc-lap-trinh/java-core/source/01-question-bank.md

 (45)
 A signed data type has an equal number of non-zero positive and negative values available.

-a.
-True
+A. True

-b.
-False
+B. False

-c.
-d.
+C.

+D.

-Answer: B
+ANSWER: B
 MARK:
 0.5
+CHAPTER:

 MIX
 CHOICES: